 - Wear a full-face protective face shield

-- Or, use an all in one combination respirator with face shield
+- Or, use an all in one combination respirator with a face shield

 - Wear heat and flame-resistant gloves that are designed to be used at high temperatures.
 Be mindful that Kevlar gloves will last for a limited number of firings.
 Read the safety instructions provided by the supplier and replace them as frequently as recommended.

-- Use a higher temperature Kevlar combination fiber mitt handling pottery that are too large to be picked up by tongs.
+- Use a higher temperature Kevlar combination fiber mitt handling pottery that is too large to be picked up by tongs.

 - Don’t wear sandals.
 Weather leather boots or cotton sneakers.